 There were 1.19 million Japanese deaths in 2010, the most since 1947 when the records started.
 Japan is almost at zero population growth.
 In fact, in 2010, deaths outnumbered births by over 1.0 per 1,000 people.

 The July 2010 Japanese population estimate/extrapolation = 126,804,433.
 This would be the 10th largest national population in the world.

 - Age 65+ = 25% of Japan's population in December 2010.
 Younger people are putting off marriage and children.
-[My note: Author: In fact, young women in 1980s' Japan began to rebel against marriage and children, a trend that has extended 30 years.
-Japan is becoming a kind of nation of Senior Citizens.]
+[Author's note: In fact, young women in 1980s Japan began to rebel against marriage and children, a trend that has extended 30 years.
+Japan is becoming a kind of nation of senior citizens.]

 - The year 2010 showed 706,000 recorded marriages, the lowest figure since 1954.
 Unwed pregnancies are an insignificant number, so fewer marriages = fewer children = fewer Japanese.

 Jake Adelstein reported in "The Daily Beast" on June 21, 2014 that male Japanese congress members made sexist remarks in the Tokyo Metropolitan Assembly to a female member during her presentation about raising children in Japan.
 The men said: “Hey, you should hurry up and get married!” and “Can’t you have babies?”